psvlnandu/Fine-Tuned-Emotional-Classifier-CLI/readme.md

 `pip install -e .`

 ### Usage

-To predict the emotion of a text, run the emotion-cli command followed by your text in quotes.
+### Option 1: Use the pre-trained model

+The repository includes a pre-trained model in the trained_model directory, so you can immediately use the CLI.

 `emotion-cli "I am not really happy"`
+### Options 2: Fine-tune the model yourself

+You can easily fine-tune the model using the provided run-all.ipynb notebook.
+The notebook walks you through the entire process, from training to testing.

 ### About the Model
+1. **Open the notebook**: Open run-all.ipynb in a Jupyter environment (like Kaggle, VS Code, or JupyterLab).

+2. **Run all cells**: Execute all cells in the notebook.
+This will:

+- Install dependencies.
+- Authenticate to Weights & Biases.
+- Run the fine-tuning script (fine_tuning/train.py), saving the new model to trainedmodel.
+- Copy the newly trained model to the model directory.
+- Automatically test the CLI with your fine-tuned model.

+### About this Model
 The core of this tool is a [distilbert/distilbert-base-uncased](https://huggingface.co/distilbert/distilbert-base-uncased) that has been fine-tuned on a public [emotion dataset](https://huggingface.co/datasets/dair-ai/emotion).
-The model's weights and configuration are included in the model directory of this repository.

-Note: The fine-tuning code used to train the model is not included in this repository to keep the project focused on the CLI application itself.
+The fine-tuning code and a pre-trained model are included in this repository.
+The run-all.ipynb notebook provides a complete and reproducible pipeline for training the model and preparing it for the CLI.

+The model directory contains the latest working model for the CLI, while the fine_tuning directory holds the scripts for the training pipeline.